-Since the right hand side of the anomaly equation~\eq{eq_anomaly}, given by the {\it sum} of electric and magnetic condensates is always a positive quantity, therefore thermodynamic relations imply that the energy density is always a positive quantity as well~\cite{Boyd:1996bx}.
-Therefore, the moment of inertia, substantially altered by the chromomagnetic component~\eq{eq_I_magn} can take negative values while the energy density, given by the sum of both electric and magnetic contributions~\eq{eq_G2}, is always a positive quantity.
+Since the right-hand side of the anomaly equation~\eq{eq_anomaly}, given by the {\it sum} of electric and magnetic condensates, is always a positive quantity; therefore, thermodynamic relations imply that the energy density is always a positive quantity as well~\cite{Boyd:1996bx}.
+Thus, the moment of inertia, substantially altered by the chromomagnetic component~\eq{eq_I_magn} can take negative values.
+At the same time, the energy density, given by the sum of both electric and magnetic contributions~\eq{eq_G2}, is always a positive quantity.
 In other words, one can have a negative moment of inertia for an object with an everywhere-positive energy density.